 41. LDG testified that the current system of deep production wells and deep injection wells are in equilibrium based on data for flow rates, temperatures, pumping rate and injection rates at production well LDG 45-7 and data for flow rate and casing head pressure at injection well LDG 55-7.
 These numbers have been fairly stable since late 2014.
-The equilibrium of the system is established when the pumping from the production well is in balance with the pressure response from the injection wells.
-The production well causes a sink and the injected water moves toward the sink.
+The equilibrium of the system is established when the pumping from the production well causes a sink and the injected water moves toward the sink.
 (LDG Exh.
 3; Shomaker testimony 9/10).